Fees and Membership Classes

 To view Membership Class click here

-The table displayed describes the College’s membership classes and registration requirements for each class.
-You can read the College’s Classes of Members and Registration Regulation (O.Reg.
-321/12)here.
+The College’s membership classes and registration requirements for each class can be found in Classes of Members and Registration Regulation (O.Reg.
+321/12).

-If you belong to one or more of the following groups, you may be exempt from certain provisions in OCTAA:
+If you belong to one or more of the following groups, you may be exempt from certain provisions in the Ontario College of Trades and Apprenticeship Act:

 |Ontario Youth Apprenticeship Program (OYAP)